-- SYSTEM (Green) The system LED lights up to indicate that the Switch is powered on. - LINK/ACT (Green) The LINK/ACT LED lights up to indicate a functional network link through the corresponding port (1 through 8) with an attached device.
-It flashes to indicate that the Switch is actively sending or receiving data over that port. - 100M (Orange) The 100M LED lights up to indicate a 100Mbps connection on the corresponding port (1 through 8).
+System Green.
+The SYSTEM LED lights up to indicate that the Switch is powered on.

+Link/Act Green.
+The LINK/ACT LED lights up to indicate a functional network link through the corresponding port (1 through 8) with an attached device.
+It flashes to indicate that the corresponding port (1 through 8).